What We Publish

 Our goal is to bring together the smartest minds in IoT to share knowledge through various forms of content, all aimed at educating the world on the value of IoT.
-So if you believe in our mission, we’re always on the lookout for talented Contributing Writers (individuals) and expert Knowledge Partners (companies) to join our community — for free.
+So if you believe in our mission, we’re always on the lookout for talented Contributing Writers (individuals) and expert Members (companies) to join our community—for free.

 For more information about becoming a contributor, check out the Join the Community page.
-You can directly apply by filling out the Contributing Writer Application or Knowledge Partner Application.
+You can directly apply by filling out the Contributing Writer Application or Member Application.
 Include some samples of your best writing!